 Equip managers with the right tools to provide feedback

 Knowing how to provide feedback is only the first step, and your managers will need access to the right tools and support to facilitate these conversations.
+The best tools are ones that make it easy.
+The feedback feature in the Saberr Platform is designed to make giving and requesting feedback as easy as one click.

 This in turn will not only give them the confidence to provide better and more constructive feedback, but it will also develop their ability to successfully coach their team to success.